 The use of instructional technology is an integral part of teaching techniques at The American University of Rome.
-All classrooms are equipped with an array of instructional technology including networked Windows PCs, high-definition and non HD ceiling mounted digital projectors, DVD/Blu Ray players and digital sound systems.
+All classrooms are equipped with an array of instructional technology including networked PCs with dedicated LAN internet access.
+High-definition ceiling mounted digital projectors, DVD/Blu Ray players and digital sound systems.
+AUR has also started deploying Smart Boards in some classrooms.
 All classrooms at AUR have Wi-Fi access.